 Dr Sandeep Ghorpade

-with 11+ years of drug discovery experience in the pharmaceutical industry.
-Sandeep worked on several lead generation programmes and a lead optimization program at AstraZeneca, India, all mostly focused on discovering new medicines for tuberculosis.
-Sandeep is well versed with various lead generation approaches, using target-based and whole-cell based screens and also has a keen interest in structure-based lead generation.
-There he published six medicinal chemistry papers and a patent based on his work in tuberculosis research.
+With 11+ years of drug discovery experience in the pharmaceutical industry, Sandeep worked on several lead generation and lead optimization programs at AstraZeneca, India focused on discovering new medicines for TB.
+Sandeep is well versed with various lead generation approaches, using target-based and whole-cell based screens and has a keen interest in structure-based lead generation.
+He published six medicinal chemistry papers and a patent based on his work in TB drug discovery research at AstraZeneca.
 Before joining AstraZeneca, Sandeep worked at Glenmark Research Centre on diabetes projects, from which he added another patent to his credit.